 On this page

 You will be assigned a unique business number (UBN) for the location where the animals are kept.
 The Netherlands Enterprise Agency passes your details on to the GD Animal Health.
 The GD Animal Health will send you a form for additional details.
 Your UBN becomes active only after GD has processed these details.

 You must tag your animals with legally prescribed identification tags.
-You must keep on-farm records of all animals that are on your holding.
+You must also keep on-farm records of all animals that are on your holding.

 For each bovine animal you plan to export, you require a cattle passport.
+This also applies to horses and pigs.
 For more information, please contact the Netherlands Enterprise Agency (in Dutch).

 Identification and registration system for poultry

 The Poultry Flock Information System (Koppel Informatiesysteem Pluimvee, KIP, in Dutch) is the identification and registration system for the poultry sector.
 As a poultry farmer, you can enter data yourself to register day-old chicks and transfers of poultry.